"Story is king."

 When Pixar makes a movie, more often than not, it will be well done at worst

-being the odd one out) have been nominated for at least one Oscar; in 2010, Up
+being the exceptions) have been nominated for at least one Oscar; in 2010, Up

 became the second animated film (and first CGI film) to be nominated for Best Picture, and the next year, Toy Story 3